SyneRBI/SIRF-Exercises/README.md

 ```
 You can kill it at the end by going back to the terminal and pressing `Ctrl-C`.

+**Note**: if you are using the SIRF "service" docker image, `gadgetron` will have been started for you.
+If you try to launch another instance, you will get errors about port conflicts.
+This might also be the case when using cloud instances, e.g. JupyterHub or Azure (follow advice from your instructors).

 Starting the jupyter server
 ---------------------------
 To start with the exercises, you need to start the jupyter server.
 Depending on how/where you run these exercises, this will